2023 Moose River Atlassing Trip Log

 Be sure to negotiate a fare with the taxi driver.
 The standard when we were there was to charge $10 / person.
 Although only 2 people (and all our gear) rode in the taxi to the motel, the driver charged us $60 (having counted us).
 On subsequent trips, we negotiated for $25.

-We used the pickup to carry our gear to the motel, and 3 of our team portaged the canoes the 600m from the river.
+We used the pickup to carry our gear to the motel, and three of our team portaged the canoes the 600m from the river.
 We had booked to stay at the Super 8 Motel, the only accommodation in Moosonee.
 The motel was suitable for our needs, although there was no secure location to store the canoes.
-We stayed 2 / room.
+We stayed two to a room.
 It was very nice to have a shower and get cleaned up.
 Note that there are no real restaurants in town.
 Take-out was available from KFC and Pizza Hut.
 There is a good grocery store (Northern) which had some prepared food.
 The motel includes a kitchen and lounge where residents can cook and eat.

 In the late afternoon, a few of our group took a taxi to the sewage lagoons accessed from Quarry Road where they enjoyed a large selection of waterfowl, including ducks we didn’t see anywhere else on the river, even rare Redheads.
 We highly recommend this “side trip”.